openvinotoolkit/openvino/docs/ops/normalization/BatchNormInference_1.md

 Let `x` be a *d*-dimensional input, \f$x=(x_{1}\dotsc x_{d})\f$.
 Since normalization is applied to each activation \f$E[x^{(k)}]\f$, we may focus on a particular activation and ommit k.

-Considering a mini-batch \f$\mathcal{B}\f$ of m values for a particular activation. *BatchNormInference* performs Batch Normalizing Transform algorithm, as follows:
+Considering a mini-batch \f$\mathcal{B}\f$ of m values for a particular activation. *BatchNormInference* performs Batch Normalization algorithm, as follows:

 *   **Input**: Values of \f$x\f$ over a mini-batch:
     \f[